plone/plone.behavior/README.rst

         def unlock(self):
             # do something

-This interface (which describes the type of behavior) and class (which describes the implementation of the behavior) then need to be registered.
+This interface (which describes the type of behavior) and class (which describes the implementation of the behavior) then needs to be registered.

 The simplest way to do that is to load the ``meta.zcml`` file from this package and use ZCML::